How to Become a Travel Agent in 2026

 Travel Agent License Requirements by State

-While travel agents generally don’t need individual state licenses, some states require Seller of Travel registration for agencies operating independently.
+Travel agents generally do not need an individual state license.
+Some states require Seller of Travel registration for agencies operating independently.

 • California